DS-100/debugging-guide/visualizations/images/visualizations.md

 ### My legend’s labels don’t match up / my legend isn’t displaying properly

 If you simply add `plt.legend()` after your plotting line of code, you should see a legend.
-When using seaborn, sometimes it will automatically populate  However, if you’re plotting multiple lines or sets of points on a single plot, the labels in the legend may not correctly line up with what’s shown.
+When using seaborn, sometimes it will automatically populate the legend.
+However, if you’re plotting multiple lines or sets of points on a single plot, the labels in the legend may not correctly line up with what’s shown.

 Make sure to pass in the `label` argument into the function call with the label you want associated with that individual plot.
 For example,

 ```
 sns.histplot(means_arr, label = 'simulated values') # informative label name